Canada Border Services Agency

 Advance Reviews

 1. Individuals or commercial importers who encounter difficulty in determining whether goods are in compliance with these guidelines may submit a sample of the goods, prior to importation, to the Prohibited Importations Unit (PIU), at Headquarters, for review.
 An official from the Unit will then provide an opinion regarding the admissibility of the goods into Canada.
 This service is designed to promote voluntary compliance with the legislation in cases where the classification of specific materials is not immediately clear.
-Importers can arrange for an advance review by contacting the PIU in Ottawa at 613-954-7049.
+Importers can arrange for an advance review by contacting the PIU in Ottawa, at 613-954-7049.
 It should be noted that any sample goods submitted to the PIU for the purposes of an advance review will not be returned.

 Importers' Rights

-When Suspect Goods are Detained – Notification
+When Suspected Goods are Detained – Notification

 3. Once a full review of the goods has been conducted, generally within 30 days of the date of detention, the importer will be notified of the determination in writing (i.e. whether the goods are prohibited or released).

 4. If the goods are found to be admissible, the importer will receive a written notice of determination containing a brief description of the goods and the date of determination.
 This information will be provided by way of Part B of the Form K27.
-The goods will then be immediately released to the importer, subject to the payment of any applicable duties and/or taxes.
+The goods will then be released to the importer, subject to the payment of any applicable duties and/or taxes.

-5. If the goods are prohibited as hate propaganda, sedition or treason, the importer will receive a written notice of determination containing the following information: a brief description of the goods; the date of determination; the reasons for prohibition; and a list of options available to the importer, including instructions for appeal.
+5. If the goods are prohibited as hate propaganda, the importer will receive a written notice of determination containing the following information: a brief description of the goods; the date of determination; the reasons for prohibition; and a list of options available to the importer, including instructions for appeal.
 This information will be provided by way of Part B of the Form K27.

 6. If a shipment contains more than one prohibited title, the Form K27A, Continuation Sheet, will be used by CBSA officials to indicate to the importer the specific reasons for which each title was prohibited.
 A completed Form K27A will then accompany the completed Form K27.